Ovarian cancer is one of the most common types of cancer in women.

 Those these are the most common symptoms, according to the NHS other less common symptoms can include; persistent indigestion, pain during sex, back pain and unintentional weight loss.

-If you have symptoms that could be caused by ovarian cancer, you should visit your GP who will discuss with your the various test options.
-If the GP thinks your symptoms could be due to ovarian cancer, they’ll recommend having a blood test to check for CA125, which is produced by ovarian cancer cells.
+If you have symptoms that could be caused by cancer, you should visit your GP who will discuss with your the various test options.
+If the GP thinks your symptoms could be due cancer, they’ll recommend having a blood test to check for CA125, which is produced by ovarian cancer cells.
 You could then be referred to have an ultra sound or to a specialist.